lambertinialessandro/IG-Homeworks_FinalProject/README.md

 # 2021 IG homework 1, 2 and Final Project

-Final project for the course of Interactive Graphics 2020/2021.
+First, Second Homework and Final project for the course of Interactive Graphics 2020/2021.

 ## 🌐 Browsers